jhemesonmotta/readme-tabela-SBES/README.md

 156:41–61.

 [11] Helie, J., Wright, I., and Ziegler, A. (2018).
-Measuring soft- ´ ware development productivity: A machine learning approach.
+Measuring software development productivity: A machine learning approach.
 In Proceedings of the Conference on Machine Learning for Programming Workshop, affiliated with FLoC, volume 18